 Three ways to use RGB color video light in your portrait photography

 RGB video light can play a big role in various types of photography and videography.
 And today let’s see what it can do in portrait photography.

 Change background color

 You can use RGB light for video background.
 Creating a collection of multiple color backdrops can be time-consuming and necessitates more storage space.
-Setting up some RGB LED lights in front of a white background is a wonderful approach to get around this.
+Setting up some RGB LED lights for photography in front of a white background is a wonderful approach to get around this.
 Choose the color you want, and boom!
 You have an alternative color background!